Advice Content Types

 • The range property's object contains the start, end, and length of the attribution.

-• If a type property exists in the fieldName_attributes items, its value will be either backlink or formulaic.
+• If a type property exists in the [field]_attributes items, its value will be either format, backlink, or formulaic.

-If there are no attributions in a string, the fieldName_attributes property will not exist.
+• If there are no attributions in a string, the [field]_attributes property will not exist.

 Backlinks

-A Backlink is used to link a Variable in Advice text to the question where the user could modify the input.
+A Backlink is used to link a Variable in Advice text to the assumption (or originating question) where the user could modify the input.
+This should be displayed as a "chip" on the interface.

 Read more about Backlinks.